Implement gateway firewall rules by adding them under a firewall policy section that belongs to a predefined category.

 - In the Action column, select an action.

 Option Description Allow Allows all traffic with the specified source, destination, and protocol to pass through the current firewall context.
 Packets that match the rule, and are accepted, traverse the system as if the firewall is not present.
 Drop Drops packets with the specified source, destination, and protocol.
 Dropping a packet is a silent action with no notification to the source or destination systems.
 Dropping the packet causes the connection to be retried until the retry threshold is reached.
 Reject

 Rejects packets with the specified source, destination, and protocol.
 Rejecting a packet sends a destination unreachable message to the sender.
 If the protocol is TCP, a TCP RST message is sent.
 ICMP messages with administratively prohibited code are sent for UDP, ICMP, and other IP connections.
 The sending application is notified after one attempt that the connection cannot be established.

 - Click the status toggle button to enable or disable the rule.

-- Click the gear icon to set logging, direction, IP protocol, tag, and notes.
+- Click the gear icon to set logging, direction, IP protocol, and comments.

 - Click Publish.
 Multiple rules can be added and then published together at one time.